Setting goals and thinking about what you want in future can sometimes feel overwhelming.

 When completed, you'll have a clear visual representation of your current vs. ideal reality.

 The Wheel of Life Exercise: 4 Key Steps

-First, reflect on your personal values and write down eight life areas that are the most important to you (i.e., relationships, health, mental wellbeing, work, finances, fun, spirituality).
+First, ask clients to reflect on their personal values and write down eight life areas that are the most important to them (i.e., relationships, health, mental wellbeing, work, finances, fun, spirituality).